soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ### Overview and Scope
 Metadata harvesting is the process of ingesting metadata, i.e. evidence on data and knowledge, from remote sources and storing it locally in the catalogue for fast searching.
 It is a scheduled process, so local copy and remote metadata are kept aligned.
 Various components exist which are able to harvest metadata from various (standardised) API's.
 SoilWise aims to use existing components where available.

 The harvesting mechanism relies on the concept of a _universally unique identifier (UUID)_ or _unique resource identifier (URI)_ that is being assigned commonly by metadata creator or publisher.
 Another important concept behind the harvesting is the _last change date_.
 Every time a metadata record is changed, the last change date is updated.
 Just storing this parameter and comparing it with a new one allows any system to find out if the metadata record has been modified since last update.
 An exception is if metadata is removed remotely.
-SoilWise Repository can only derive that fact by harvesting the full remote content.
+SoilWise Catalogue can only derive that fact by harvesting the full remote content.
 Discussion is needed to understand if SWR should keep a copy of the remote source anyway, for archiving purposes.
 All metadata with an update date newer then _last-identified successfull harvester run_ are extracted from remote location.

 A harvesting task typically extracts records with update-date later then the _last-identified successfull harvester run_.
 In case the remote system supports such a filter, else the full set is harvested.